jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

 A couple of observations:
 - Power-law distributions (of the type described by Taleb's expression of the Lindy Effect above) [show a straight line on a log-log plot](https://en.wikipedia.org/wiki/Power_law#Graphical_methods_for_identification) as a necessary-but-not-sufficient condition.
-We don't seem to see that here;
-  implying that, at least by this measure of project lifespan, projects on github *don't* follow a power-law distribution with respect to age.
+We see something a bit like that, after around the 4 year mark.
-- We see a clear straight downward slope on the log-graph, once a project reaches its fourth year
+- We see a clear straight downward slope on the log-graph, once a project reaches its fourth year.

+## results

 Now, back to our hypothesis:

 > The longer a project has been around, the longer its expected remaining life.

-Here's a graph of expected (mean) lifespan (on the y-axis), predicated on current lifespan in years (on the x-axis).
-First time round, let's re-include 32 projects with a lifespan > 20 years:
+Let's look at two graphs of expected (mean) lifespan (on the y-axis), predicated on current lifespan in years (on the x-axis).
+The *nth-percentile* lines show the distribution of our sample data.
+First, let's zoom out and get the fullest picture we can; we'll re-include the 32 projects with a lifespan > 20 years:

 ![Graph showing a steep upward slope of projects' remaining life expectancy after they pass 6 years of age](lindy-tech/remaining_life_expectancy_all.svg)

 Woah there.
+A couple of things jump out:
+- This graph seems to imply that our hypothesis has some merit (in terms of mean life expectancy, at least), in a big way for older projects: a project's remaining life expectancy ramps up damatically after about 15 years or so.
+- Our 30th- and 50th-percentile lines *stay* low, never exceeding the 2 year
+  mark while we have >100 projects in the sample.
-Taken at face value, this graph seems to imply that our hypothesis is true, in a big way: a project's remaining life expectancy increases once it hits four years of age, and damatically so after about 15 years.
-But remember, we've only got 32 data points (some of which we know to be junk) after the 20 year mark, so a few data points are going to dominate the picture.
-To emphasize how little data we have here, I've included the KDE we saw earlier in grey.
+- Mean life expectancies seem to be dominated by a few very long-lived projects, but remember, we've only got 32 data points after the 20 year mark, and as we discussed above, it's not clear that these represent particularly useful data points.
+To emphasize how little data we have here, I've included the sample counts on the right-hand axis (in grey).

 What can we do about this?
-- If we chop the data down to exclude data points >, say, 15 years, then we will be imposing an artificial limit on the upper bound of life expectancy.
+- If we chop the data down to exclude data points greater than, say, 15 years, then we will be imposing an artificial limit on the upper bound of life expectancy.
 This would rule out our hypothesis by construction.
 - We can keep all the data, but only look at the remaining life expectancies for those with "enough" data points after them to make some resonable judgement of what that expectancy might be.